chandler767/Space-Race/README.md

 4. Get your unique PubNub keys from the [PubNub Developer Portal](https://admin.pubnub.com/?devrel_gh=Space-Race).
 If you don't have a PubNub account, you can [sign up for a PubNub account](https://dashboard.pubnub.com/signup/?devrel_gh=Space-Race) for free.

+5. [Enable the channel presence feature](https://support.pubnub.com/support/solutions/articles/14000043562-how-do-i-enable-the-channel-presence-feature-/?devrel_gh=Space-Race) for your keys.
+Presence can be enabled per key in your [account dashboard](https://admin.pubnub.com/?devrel_gh=Space-Race).

-5. Open [main.go](https://github.com/chandler767/Space-Race/blob/master/main.go) and replace "pub-key" and "sub-key" with your keys.
+6. Open [main.go](https://github.com/chandler767/Space-Race/blob/master/main.go) and replace "pub-key" and "sub-key" with your keys.

-6. Build and run the game.
+7. Build and run the game.
 ```bash
 make run
 ```